 It’s at this point that Mill of the Stone Women drops its supernatural tone to become a medical horror picture.
 Professor Wahl and Doctor Bolem’s morbid secret requires the blood of young women, and the thriller resolves with a kidnapped heroine and a last-minute rescue.
 But there are decidedly macabre touches: corpses being fashioned into statues, a dummy buried in place of a body.

 All of this would be exploitation trash if it were not for director Ferroni’s well-developed morbid aesthetics.
 The basic “save one woman by exsanguinating another” idea had been done to death in films like She Demons before Eyes Without a Face suggested that such trashy pulp could become surreal art.
 Mill of the Stone Women sets a fantastic stage with the strange architecture of the Mill interior and the carillon.
-Expressive lighting creates images that animate and elevate the drama.
+Expressive lighting adds to the excitement.
 There’s nothing crude about the delicate use of color to support the performances.

 The bright cinematography exhibits touches of classic horror expressionism.
 Professor Wahl makes an entrance through a narrow aisle of carved emblems and religious sculptures, with a blast of unmotivated blood-red light on the floor.
 Elfi stands holding a crimson rose (much like Annette Stroyberg in Blood and Roses) or lies draped across her bed awaiting the arrival of Hans, bathed in chroma contrasts that heighten her sensuality.
 In a two-shot embracing Hans, she moves from rim-lit backlight to a careful composition with a Joan Crawford-like eye light across her otherwise dark face.
 This is more than ‘pretty pictures,’ it’s the kind of careful lighting abandoned by most genre efforts of the 1950s.
 The ‘aesthetic delirium’ has an impact similar to that of Vertigo.
 Elfi’s appearances are also heralded by a melancholy violin motif.
 In horror, only Freda’s The Horrible Dr. Hichcock and Bava’s Black Sabbath front a more compelling color atmosphere.

-Scilla Gabel is the film’s focus.
+Scilla Gabel is the focus of all this mayhem.
 The ravishing Italian served as Sophia Loren’s stand-in before using plastic surgery to find her own look (more thoughts of Les Yeux sans Visage).
 Gabel’s full body contrasts with a face that’s all bone structure — her skin seems more tightly stretched across her cheeks than that of Barbara Steele.
 She’s a lean vixen with hungry, haunted eyes.
 Between Gabel, Steele and Dahlia Lavi (The Whip and the Body) the ‘sixties gave us a full spectrum of exotic horror heroines.

 Our handsome hero Pierre Brice is a good enough actor to lend Hans some needed complexity.
 Brice is better known for playing Winnetou the Indian in a series of German Westerns.
-His Hans can’t resist Elfi’s invitation and feels he’s betrayed both her and Liselotte.
+His Hans can’t resist Elfi’s invitation and feels that he has betrayed both women.
 He looks suitably frazzled when given Dr. Bolen’s tranquilizer — what is it, LSD? — and is outraged to discover the full depth of the medical conspiracy.

 At the time the biggest name in the picture was Dany Carrel, a sexy contender for stardom with an interesting face.
 She’s mostly decoration here, providing the slight bit of nudity that puts the film on the transgressive edge where it needs to be.
 Marco Gugliemi serves as the gee-whiz best friend.
 Liana Orfei is the beautiful victim to fulfill the Eyes Without a Face formula quoted by Raymond Durgnat: one girl is sacrificed, and another saved in the nick of time.